Ritesh001-Git/fast-api/README.md

 FastAPI uses Python type hints for data validation - this means your API checks incoming data automatically, preventing many bugs early on.
 ### Async Support
 Built-in support for Python's async/await allows handling many requests at the same time.

+## WHAT IS ROUTING IN FASTAPI?
+Routing means connecting a URL (web address) with a Python function.
+In FastAPI, routes are defined using decorators like:
+- @app.get() - handles GET requests
+- @app.post() — handles POST requests
+- @app.put() - handles updates
+- @app.delete() - handles deletes
+These HTTP methods decide how users will interact with your API.
+For example, GET is usually for fetching data, and POST is usually for sending (creating) new data.

+### PATH PARAMETERS: DYNAMIC URLS

+- Part of the actual URL path.
+They are required to find the specific resource (like a specific user ID).

+### QUERY PARAMETERS: OPTIONAL EXTRA INFO

+- Added to the end of the URL after a ?.
+They are typically optional and used to sort, filter, or page through results.